LearnersGuild/cos/GLOSSARY.md

 ## Vulnerability
 I deliberately allow myself to be impacted by others.
+We are committed to [putting down our defenses/reactions/shame and to being touched/moved](https://www.ted.com/talks/brene_brown_on_vulnerability?language=en).

 ## Appreciation
 I am present to the goodness in people and generously deliver feedback on my observations.